Marguerite Martyn

 Marguerite Martyn (September 26, 1878 – April 17, 1948) was an American journalist and political cartoonist with the St. Louis Post-Dispatch in the early 20th century.
 She was noted as much for her published sketches as for her articles.

 Early life and education

 Marguerite Martyn was born on September 26, 1878.
 Her father was William E. Martyn, and her mother was Fanny Plumb of Springfield, Missouri, whose family had been in that town for four generations.
 William and Fanny were married in 1877.
-The Martyn family lived in Portland, Oregon, during the early years of Marguerite's life, and her father, a Virginian, died there at the age of 30 while employed as a St. Louis–San Francisco Railway superintendent.
+The Martyn family lived in Portland, Oregon, during the early years of Martyn’s life, and her father, a Virginian, died there at the age of 30 while employed as a St. Louis–San Francisco Railway superintendent.
 Her mother then studied telegraphy and was employed by the same railway company.

-When Marguerite was 17 years old, the family returned to Springfield, and she enrolled in an arts program at Washington University in St. Louis.
+When Martyn was 17 years old, the family returned to Springfield, and she enrolled in an arts program at Washington University in St. Louis.